flobz/psa_car_controller/docs/Develop.md

 mitmproxy --set client_certs=MWPMYMA1.pem
 ```

-For being able to see trafic from android app you need a rooted phone, you can use an android emulator then follow this:
+For being able to see traffic from the android app you need a rooted phone, you can use an android emulator then follow this:
 https://docs.mitmproxy.org/stable/howto-install-system-trusted-ca-android/